 - Add 3 eggs, one at a time, beating for about 30 seconds after each addition.
 Scrape down sides of bowl and beat for an additional 2 minutes on medium high speed.

 - Turn the mixer down to low and slowly beat in the flour mixture, followed by the sour cream.
-Add the vanilla and dump in the chocolate chunks, mixing on low just until barely combined.
-Finish mixing by hand with spatula.
+Add the vanilla and beat on low until just combined.
+Fold in the chocolate chunks.

-- Using two large spoons (spoons work better than a scoop as the pans are rectangular) portion batter into each loaf pan, filling each ¾ full.
-Spread somewhat evenly, but batter will spread out when baking.
+- Using two large spoons (spoons work better than a scoop as the pans are rectangular) portion batter into each loaf pan, filling each ¾ full to all the way.
+Level with an offset spatula.

 Adapted from Marcel Desaulniers' Death By Chocolate Cakes